aykut4/real-time-scheduling-algorithms/Led/CORTEX_M3_MPS2_QEMU_GCC/Readme.md

 $ make DEBUG=1
 ```

-### How to run the blinky demo
+### How to run the blinky led
 run:
 ```
 $ make run
 ```
-### Blinky Demo Expectations
+### Blinky Led Expectations
-after running the blinky demo you shoud see on the screen the word blinking
+after running the blinky led you shoud see on the screen the word blinking
 printed continuously